aaronpowell/aaronpowell.github.io/src/documents/posts/2012-09-14-creating-classes.md

---- cson
+---
   title: "Creating classes in WinJS"
   metaTitle: "Creating classes in WinJS"
   description: "A look at how you can create JavaScript classes in WinJS"
   revised: "2012-09-14"
   date: "2012-09-14"
-tags: ["winjs","windows8","javascript"]
+  tags:
+    - "winjs"
+    - "windows8"
+    - "javascript"
   migrated: "true"
-urls: ["/winjs/creating-classes"]
+  urls:
+    - "/winjs/creating-classes"
-summary: """
+  summary: ""

-"""
 ---
 Sure using classes in JavaScript _may_ not be a great idea, you can't help but argue that there are valid scenarios which you would be wanting to use the class pattern.